Vanessa Mdee: 2015: Samsung, ESSENCE, ONE.org, Awards

-Early this year, Vanessa Mdee signed a brand ambassadorship deal with Samsung Tanzania.
-Vanessa has continued to attract a lot of attention from plenty of corporations due to her enormous talent and continued effort to grow her brand.
+Mdee signed a brand ambassadorship deal with Samsung Tanzania.

-On 26 March 2015, Vanessa Mdee released her fifth single Nobody But Me where she joins with heavy hitting South African rapper K.O on.
-Composed by Vanessa Mdee, Ntokozo Mdluli and Nahreel, the light hearted collabo will transcend from the airwaves to the club.
-Nobody But Me is already topping charts in various countries in Africa.
+On 26 March 2015, Vanessa Mdee released her fifth single Nobody But Me featuring South African rapper K.O.

-On 4 April 2015, Mdee performed in Lagos, Nigeria at the Gidi Culture Festival known to be Africa's biggest beach festival, that was presented by Eclipse Live and Lagos State.
+On 4 April 2015, Mdee performed in Lagos, Nigeria, at the Gidi Culture Festival, known to be the Gidi Culture Festival in Lagos, which was presented by Eclipse Live and Lagos State.
 The festival was held at Eko Atlantic.
-Vanessa Mdee shared the stage with some of the continent's top artists like Burna Boy, Awilo Longomba, M.I, Waje, Sean Tizzle, Victoria Kimani, Efya, Skales and many more.
+Vanessa Mdee shared the stage with artists including Burna Boy, Awilo Longomba, M.I, Waje, Sean Tizzle, Victoria Kimani, Efya, Skales and many more.
 Vanessa Mdee was the only artist representing Tanzania at the festival.

-Mdee is up for three Kilimanjaro Music Awards i.e. Female Artist of the Year, Female Entertainer of the Year and Afropop Song of the Year.
+Mdee is up for three Kilimanjaro Music Awards i.e., Female Artist of the Year, Female Entertainer of the Year, and Afropop Song of the Year.
 The awards are set to take place 15 June 2015 in Dar es Salaam, Tanzania.
 Vanessa Mdee's also nominated for Favorite Female Artist at Tanzania's People's Choice Awards Tuzo Za Watu that take place on 22 May 2015 in Dar es Salaam.